Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: IMPLICATIONS

-One of two possibilities could be considered: (1) the measurement of $V^\mathrm{app}_\mathrm{ISS}=220$ km s$^{-1}$ is not associated with the $\eta = 0.76$ s$^3$ parabola at all, hinting at the presence of a second scattering screen, (2) if instead it is indeed associated with the $\eta = 0.76$ s$^3$ parabola with $\alpha_s \sim75^\circ$ or $-48^\circ$, scattering beyond 1 $\mu$s is possibly resolved out by the baseline or by an intervening scattering screen.
+One of two possibilities could be considered: (1) the measurement of $\Delta t_\mathrm{d} = 45.3$ s, or the equivalent $V^\mathrm{app}_\mathrm{ISS}=220$ km s$^{-1}$, is not associated with the $\eta = 0.76$ s$^3$ parabola at all, hinting at the presence of a second scattering screen, (2) if instead it is indeed associated with the $\eta = 0.76$ s$^3$ parabola, scattering beyond 1 $\mu$s is possibly resolved out by the baseline.